Insomnia: Non-medication based

-Sleep hygiene
+Sleep Hygiene

-Sleep hygiene is a common term for all of the behaviors which relate to the promotion of good sleep.
-They include habits which provide a good foundation for sleep and help to prevent insomnia.
+Sleep hygiene is a common term for all of the behaviors that relate to the promotion of good sleep.
+They include habits that provide a good foundation for sleep and help to prevent insomnia.
 However, sleep hygiene alone may not be adequate to address chronic insomnia.
 Sleep hygiene recommendations are typically included as one component of cognitive behavioral therapy for insomnia (CBT-I).
 Recommendations include reducing caffeine, nicotine, and alcohol consumption, maximizing the regularity and efficiency of sleep episodes, minimizing medication usage and daytime napping, the promotion of regular exercise, and the facilitation of a positive sleep environment.
-The creation of a positive sleep environment may also be helpful in reducing the symptoms of insomnia.
+The creation of a positive sleep environment may also help reduce the symptoms of insomnia.

 On the other hand, a systematic review by the AASM concluded that clinicians should not prescribe sleep hygiene for insomnia due to the evidence of absence of its efficacy and potential delaying of adequate treatment, recommending instead that effective therapies such as CBT-i should be preferred.

 Cognitive behavioral therapy

-There is some evidence that cognitive behavioral therapy for insomnia (CBT-I) is superior in the long-term to benzodiazepines and the nonbenzodiazepines in the treatment and management of insomnia.
+There is some evidence that cognitive behavioral therapy for insomnia (CBT-I) is superior not only in the long-term, but also in the short-term (2 months) to benzodiazepines and the nonbenzodiazepines in the treatment and management of insomnia.
 In this therapy, patients are taught improved sleep habits and relieved of counter-productive assumptions about sleep.
 Common misconceptions and expectations that can be modified include: